kjames1a/startup/README.md

 # Pop Depot

-Pop Cloud is the online extension of the popular Pop Mart store.
+Pop Depot is the online extension of the popular Pop Mart store.
 It brings the excitement of blind boxes to the digital world, featuring popular characters like Hirono, Nyota, and Inosoul.
 Collect virtual figurines, build your collection, and share with your friends, all in one platform.